-- setting its priorities for improvements to existing benefits plans, and the introduction of new benefits; - assessing benefits packages offered by competing sources; - reviewing the efficiency and effectiveness of existing coverage relative to its cost.
+- setting its priorities for improvements to existing benefits plans, and the introduction of new benefits; - \cdot assessing benefits packages offered by competing sources; - \cdot reviewing the efficiency and effectiveness of existing coverage relative to its cost.

-Improvements and changes resulting from the Committee's work will be applied to the Bargaining Unit at the lime they are introduced.
+Improvements and changes resulting from the Committee's work will be applied to the Bargaining Unit at the time they are introduced.